mailjet/api-documentation/guides/_send-api.md

 }
 ```

-In case of error on one or several of the messages, the API will not stop the processing of other successful messages.
+In case of errors on one or several of the messages, the API will not stop the processing of other successful messages.
 All validated messages will be processed for sending and the response will include both MessageIDs and Error reports.

-##Personalisation
+<div id="personalisation"></div>
+## Personalization

-###Content formatting
+### Content formatting

-Mailjet offers a templating language that allows you to personalise your transactional messages.
-It enables you to insert data in your text or html parts.
+Mailjet offers a templating language that allows you to personalize your transactional messages.
+It enables you to insert data in your text or HTML parts.

 To do so, use <code>{{DATA_TYPE:DATA_NAME}}</code> where:

-- <code>DATA_TYPE</code>: <code>var</code> for Variables specified in the API call or <code>data</code> for contact data, which is already available in Mailjet system
+- <code>DATA_TYPE</code>: <code>var</code> for Variables specified in the API call or <code>data</code> for contact data, which is already available in the Mailjet system
 - <code>DATA_NAME</code>: name of the data you want to insert